Hendrix-CS/csci150/index.md

 Upon completing this course, our goal is for you to be able to:

-* Build computer programs to:
+* Build computer programs to TEST!~:
   * Effectively solve realistic problems.
   * Organize, analyze, and summarize realistic data sets.
 * Read, understand, and explain a computer program.